NathanSmallcalder/frameworks_and_languages_module/technical_report.md

                     conn.send(encode_response(response))
 ```

-(Explain why this pattern is problematic - 40ish words 1 mark)
-The only way to turn the server off is by unplugging it?
-could lead to data loss
+To serve the app, the prototype uses While True:, which does keep the server active, but there is no function to stop the loop running, which means that the server can only be stopped by unplugging or terminating the program, which could lead to data loss.

 Future Technology Suggestions
 -----------------------------